-Our trip begins this morning in Scottsdale, Arizona.
-We rendezvous with our guides at 8am at our host hotel and, following a brief orientation, drive north through the Sonoran Desert, past Lee?s Ferry (the launch point for Grand Canyon rafting trips), and towards the North Rim of Grand Canyon National Park.
-Arriving in mid-afternoon, we set up camp at the North Rim Campground and stretch our legs on a short hike along the Transept Trail before enjoying our first dinner together at the North Rim Lodge.
-Overnight for the next two nights at North Rim Campground.
+Our trip begins early this morning in Scottsdale, Arizona.
+We rendezvous with our guides at our host hotel and, following a brief orientation, drive north through the Sonoran Desert, past Lee’s Ferry (the launch point for Grand Canyon rafting trips), and towards the North Rim of Grand Canyon National Park.
+Arriving in mid-afternoon, we set up camp at our campground near the North Rim and stretch our legs on a short hike along the Transept Trail before enjoying our first dinner together at the North Rim Lodge.
+Overnight for the next two nights at a campground 30 minutes from the North Rim.
 Lunch and dinner included.

 Hiking: 5 miles, Elevation gain/loss: +425'/-425'